elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 {% highlight java %}
   public NaiveAgglomerativeHierarchicalClustering(
-        DistanceFunction<? super O> distanceFunction,
+        Distance<? super O> distance,
         int numclusters, Linkage linkage) {
-    super(distanceFunction);
+    this.distance = distance;
     this.numclusters = numclusters;
     this.linkage = linkage;
   }
 {% endhighlight %}

-For the Parameterizer, we need to add a new [OptionID](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/utilities/optionhandling/OptionID.html), and for an enum we can use the convenient [EnumParameter](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/utilities/optionhandling/parameters/EnumParameter.html), which will produce a dropdown menu.
+For the Parameterizer, we need to add a new [OptionID](/releases/current/javadoc/elki/utilities/optionhandling/OptionID.html), and for an enum we can use the convenient [EnumParameter](/releases/current/javadoc/elki/utilities/optionhandling/parameters/EnumParameter.html), which will produce a dropdown menu.
 We'll set the default to Ward linkage, although we have not yet implemented it in the tutorial.

 {% highlight java %}
     public static final OptionID LINKAGE_ID = new OptionID(